20 Insect Attracting Plants

 Have you got a south facing wall or pergola?
 Wisteria is just wonderful as it pours its fragrant and delicate blooms over your walls.
 It has protein rich pollen and also comes in white as well as the traditional bluey purple.

 Iris is an elegant flower that comes in all sorts of varieties.
 Some types of Iris will do well in ponds, if you have a wet area where you need to add colour.

 One of our favourites, hollyhocks can grow to a staggering 10 feet and are so typical of an English cottage garden.
 They might take a little care (staking) but they are well worth the effort and insects will thank you.

 Dwarf or tall, these bright balls of yellow are not just a great mood lifter and supplier of oil and seeds but the bees love them too.
 Grow small varieties of sunflower in a pot or tall ones up against a wall and let them act as a beacon to bees.

-This is by no means an exhaustive list of flowers and plants that will attract bees but they’re a great place to start.
-Bees play such a pivotal role in our ecology, it really is important that we do what we can to support them.
+This is by no means an exhaustive list of flowers and plants that will attract insects but they’re a great place to start.
+Insects play such a pivotal role in our ecology, it really is important that we do what we can to support them.

-Do you have a plant that the bees just love?
+Do you have a plant that insects just love?
 Tell us about it on our social media sites and let’s get the nation buzzing.